Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Evaluation Experiments

-In this experiment, we evaluate the effectiveness of the proposed method through qualitative and quantitative evaluations.
+We use the three action recognition datasets, 1) UCF101~\cite{ucf101}, 2) Kinetics-700, and 3) Kinetics-400, for evaluation.
+The details of each dataset and the experimental settings are as follows.

+\baselineskip $\blacksquare$ UCF101: The UCF101 dataset has a total of 3783 test videos in 101 categories.
 We use ResNet50-based R3D~\cite{3dresnet} and R(2+1)D~\cite{r2p1d} as classification models.
-Saliency maps are generated after fine-tuning the networks ~\cite{3dresnet_3}, which is pre-trained on the Kinetics-700~\cite{kinetics700}.
-We use the action recognition dataset UCF-101~\cite{ucf101} for evaluation.
-The input videos are clipped and resized to the size $16\times 112 \times 112$.
-The evaluation is performed on 3783 videos in the UCF-101 test set.
+Saliency maps are generated after fine-tuning the networks ~\cite{3dresnet_3}, pre-trained on the Kinetics-700~\cite{kinetics700}.
+The input videos are clipped and resized to 16~frames $\times$ 112 $\times$112~pixels.
 For AOSA, we place the anchor points equally spaced every $s=8$ pixels in the first frame.
-In this case, the total number of anchor points is $N=196(=(112/8)^2)$.
-Then, a rectangle occlusion of $16\times16$ pixels is placed around each anchor point.
-To verify the effect of mask integration, we also compare the performance of AOSA with a single mask and integrated masks.
-In the results below, AOSA with a single mask is referred to as \Ours.
-In addition, for AOSA-approx, patches are extracted from the $36\times 36$ pixels region centered at each anchor point.
+The total number of anchor points is, in this case, $N=196(=(112/8)^2)$.
+Then, a rectangle occlusion mask of $16\times16$ pixels is placed at each anchor point.

+$\blacksquare$ Kinetics-700: The Kinetics-700 dataset has 700 categories.
+We select ten videos in each category from the validation data for evaluation.
+We use ResNet50-based R3D~\cite{3dresnet} and R(2+1)D~\cite{r2p1d} as classification models.
+The input videos are clipped and resized to 16~frames $\times$ 112 $\times$112~pixels.
+For AOSA, we place the anchor points equally spaced every $s=4$ pixels in the first frame.
+Then, a rectangle occlusion of $8\times8$ pixels is placed around each anchor point.

+$\blacksquare$ Kinetics-400: The Kinetics-400 dataset has 400 categories.
+We select ten videos in each category from the validation data for evaluation.
+We use SlowFast~\cite{slowfast} and TimeSFormer~\cite{timesformer} as classification models~\cite{mmaction2}.
+The input videos are clipped and resized to 32~frames $\times$ 256 $\times$256~pixels for SlowFast and 8~frames $\times$ 224 $\times$224~pixels for TimeSFormer.
+For AOSA, we place the anchor points equally spaced every $s=10$ pixels for SlowFast and every $s=8$ pixels for TimeSFomer in the first frame.
+Then, a rectangle occlusion mask of $20\times 20$ pixels for SlowFast and $16\times 16$ pixels for TimeSFormer is placed at each anchor point.